MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/change-analysis-troubleshoot.md

 If this is a blocking issue for you, [submit an Azure support ticket](https://azure.microsoft.com/support/) to describe how you're trying to use Change Analysis.

-## <a id="error-getting-changes"></a>Resolve the "An error occurred while getting changes.
-Please refresh this page or come back later to view changes" error message
+## <a id="error-getting-changes"></a>An error occurred while getting changes.
+Please refresh this page or come back later to view changes

 When changes can't be loaded, Azure Monitor's Change Analysis service presents this general error message.
 Here are a few known causes: